Crowning Moment Of Funny in Tolkien's The Lord of the Rings

 Sam: Mr. Frodo's not going anywhere without me!
 Elrond: No, indeed, it is hardly possible to separate you, even when he is summoned to a secret Council and you are not.

 Elrond during the entire scene, really.
 Poor guy isn't having the best day.
 He calls a meeting that he quickly loses control of (to the point where you can see him doing a literal Face Palm at some points).
-When Sam jumps in he takes it in stride.
-But when Merry and Pippin come in as well, you know he's got to be wondering just who was assigned to stand guard over the "secret council" to keep out the riffraff.
+When Sam jumps in he takes it in stride—his amused reaction seems as though he knew Sam was eavesdropping.
+But when Merry and Pippin come in as well, he's taken completely aback.
+You know he's got to be wondering just who was assigned to stand guard over the "secret council" to keep out the riffraff.
 Elrond comes off as a bit of a beleaguered boss throughout the whole thing, though he holds it together rather well.